angular/angular/aio/content/guide/lightweight-injection-tokens.md

 ```

 In this example, the `LibCardComponent` implementation no longer refers to `LibHeaderComponent` in either the type position or the value position.
-This allows full tree shaking of `LibHeaderComponent` to take place.
+This lets full tree shaking of `LibHeaderComponent` take place.
 The `LibHeaderToken` is retained, but it is only a class declaration, with no concrete implementation.
 It is small and does not materially impact the application size when retained after compilation.

 Instead, `LibHeaderComponent` itself implements the abstract `LibHeaderToken` class.
 You can safely use that token as the provider in the component definition, allowing Angular to correctly inject the concrete type.